alexrabarts/big_sitemap/README.markdown

   BigSitemap.new(:base_url => 'http://example.com', :path => 'google-sitemaps') # places Sitemaps under /google-sitemaps
 </pre>

+### Cleaning the Sitemaps Directory

+Calling the <code>clean</code> method will remove all files from the Sitemaps directory.

 ### Maximum Number of URLs

 Sitemaps will be split across several files if more than 50,000 records are returned.
 You can customize this limit with the <code>:max_per_sitemap</code> option: